Lightprotocol/example-jupiter-swap-node/readme.md

 To use the `compressTokenOutIx` feature, checkout [this branch](https://github.com/Lightprotocol/example-jupiter-swap-node/tree/use-compress-out-ata).

 No safeguards.
 Use at your own risk.
-Set small amounts. ensure your INPUT_MINT tokenBalances are small. `compressTokenOutIx` instruction interface is not audited.
+Set small amounts. ensure your INPUT_MINT tokenBalances are small.